RemarkableSolutionsAdmin/AntiCaptchaApi.Net/README.md

-# DotNet.Anticaptcha
+# AntiCaptchaApi.Net

-### DotNet.Anticaptcha - A .NET Standard 2.1 library that implements Anticaptcha.com API
+### AntiCaptchaApi.Net - A .NET Standard 2.1 library that implements Anticaptcha.com API

-DotNet.Anticaptcha is a framework written using the .NET Standard.
+AntiCaptchaApi.Net is a framework written using the .NET Standard.
 Framework wraps all captcha methods provided by anticaptcha for use in your application.

 ## LICENSE